Compensation of Phase Noise in Massive-MIMO Uplink Communications Based on Expectation-Maximization Algorithm: The EM-based receiver

 We open this subsection with some notation definition.
 We will denote as $\widetilde{\Hm}_{ij}$, $i = 1,\dots,O_r$, $j = 1,\dots,O_t$, the $ N_{o,r} \times N_{o,t}$ block of $\widetilde{\Hm}$ corresponding to oscillators $j$ and $O_t + i$ at the transmitter and receiver side, respectively.
 Moreover, $\widetilde{\Hm}_{i}$, $i=1,\dots,O_t$ will be the $N_r \times N_{o,t}$ matrix obtained by stacking all matrices $\widetilde{\Hm}_{ji}$ for $j = 1,\dots, O_r$.
 Finally, we will denote as $\widetilde{\Hm}_{O_t + i}$, $i=1,\dots,O_r$ the $N_{o,r} \times N_t$ matrix obtained by juxtaposing all matrices $\widetilde{\Hm}_{ij}$ for $j = 1,\dots, O_t$.
 With $\widehat{\Hm}_{ij}$, $\widehat{\Hm}_{i}$ and $\widehat{\Hm}_{O_t + i}$ we will denote the corresponding estimated submatrices.

-{ As shown in \eqref{eq:Phihat}, phase detection is based on an expectation-maximization (EM) approach, where, at a given iteration, the expectation is taken with respect to the current distribution of the transmitted symbols.
+As already said, phase detection is based on an EM approach, where, at a given iteration, the expectation is taken with respect to the current distribution of the transmitted symbols.
 To ease notation, let us write

-} For the channel model in (\ref{eq:cha}), apart from an inessential additive constant, (\ref{eq:Estep}) becomes:
+For the channel model in (\ref{eq:cha}), apart from an inessential additive constant, (\ref{eq:Estep}) becomes: \ifonecol